interviewnotes/interviewnotes.github.io/system-design/tiny-url.md

   * If the service handles 1M requests per second, it will take 40 days to exhaust 3.5 trillion
 * number of bits required to represent 3.5 trillion = 42 (2 ^ 42 ~= 4.2 trillion)

-### Techniques to generate tinyURL
+### Techniques to generate tiny-url
 #### Random
 1. on every request, generate a random number.
 Encode the number to a 7 character string.
 2. check if the generated string exsits in the database.
-3. if does not exist, use the generated string as the tinyURL.
+3. if does not exist, use the generated string as the tiny-url.
 Otherwise, repeat the process.

-Cons:
 * may not work if multiple services perform step 3 with the same random string.

 #### Hashing
 1. Hash the longUrl using a hashing function, such as MD5 (which produces 128-bit hash).
 From the hash value, get first 42 bits.
 The numeric value from the first 42 bits can be encoded to a 7 character string.